Kong/cloud-migration-journey/docs/explore/phase1.md

 # Kong Migration Journey: Phase 1

+The `make kong.phase1` created:

+* Deployed the Monolith
+* Deployed the Konnect Dataplane, also referred to as Runtime Instance or Gateway

 ## Objective

-The `objective` of phase 1 is to focus on the on-premise environment setup.
+The purpose of phase 1 is to focus on the on-premise environment setup.
 You will configure the Konnect Runtime Group to expose the Monolith through the Runtime Instance.

 The high level `activities` that will take place in this phase are: